BruceEckel/python-experiments/README.md

 see the `pyproject.toml` file) and run `rye sync`.
 This will create a virtual environment and fetch the necessary libraries into that venv.
-In addition, `rye` provides a local version of Python, so you do not need to install a global Python in order to run any of the experiments.
+In addition, `rye` provides a local version of Python, so you do not need to install a global Python in order to run any of the experiments; you only need to install Rye.
 When you move into an experiment's directory, or any of its subdirectories, that local version of Python and everything else in that virtual environment is automatically available (you do not have to explicitly start and shut down the virtual environment).